mikejs/fiftystates_docs/api.rst

 District Lookup
 ---------------

-Districts can be looked up by name or by latitude&longitude.
+Districts can be looked up by name or by latitude & longitude.

 URL Formats::